AnshKapoor/upgraded-fishstick/README.md

 ### 06-03-2025

 1. Renovate the GUI from classic version to next version
-	- Migrate to python 3.13 (module loading -> packages approach)
+	- Migrate to Python 3.13 (module loading -> packages approach)
-	- Use PyQt v6 for the new version
+	- Use PyQt v6 for new version
-2. Separation of GUI, Interfaces and datahandling (read,write and generate)
+2. Separate GUI, interfaces and data handling (read,write and generate)
-3. First data recording form SpW protocol
+3. First data logging from SpW protocol
 4. Decoding SpW protocol
 5. User interface for decoding
-6. Create a system test - loop-testing using two spw-bricks
+6. Creating a System Test - Loop Test Using Two SpW Devices
-7. Testing with the tesbed from Rui-FGPA
+7. Testing with the testbed from Rui-FGPA

-a.
+i.
 SpW
-b.
-SPI Power Supply
-c.
-Laboratory power supply
+ii.
+SPI power supply
+iii.
+Laboratory Power Supply
+iv.
+Gresb bridge
-d.
-Grasp Bridge  (check support in the classic version)
+	- Check support in classic version